kamilwest/Cherubin/README.md

 After running this, you’ll find the executable in the dist folder.

+# .bat file

+You can just use the start.bat provided with the repository to start Cherubin.
+Easy, right?

+The batch file will automatically create a virtual environment, install required packages if missing, and launch Cherubin.

 # Notes & Recommendations

 -Best viewed in a console window; avoid full-screen terminal for optimal visual effect.